nerdfiles/proposal-planning/readme.md

     Cramer, and Hito Steyerl.
 [10] Against Game Theory.
 Gale M. Lucas, Mathew D. McCubbins, and Mark Turner.
 [11] "The Sisyphean Economy".
 Stephen I. Ternyik.
+[12] The Code of Capital.
+Katharina Pistor.
+(Also review The Legal Theory of Finance.)
+[13] Outer Space, Expansive Sustainable Development, and the Future of the Environmental Humanities.
+Brad Tabas.
 ```

 [clarke]: https://stuffandnonsense.co.uk/projects/contract-killer/#contract